UP934378/SoftEngProject_Pegasus/docs/testing.markdown

 ## Unit Tests

-- The following tests have been implmented in the code.
+- The following tests have been implemented in the code.
 - Copies of the tests are listed below by section.
 This testing code is set to automatically run every time the base repo is updated.

 ### Rust - Aggregator